3n0ugh/User-AuthenticationAuthorization/README.md

 ![](https://ocw.cs.pub.ro/courses/_media/se/labs/3-tier-architecture.png?w=600&tok=fa6eda)

-The API's server-side is built with Node.js and Express.js Framework, client-side is built with Vue.js Framework.
+The API's server-side is built with Express.js Framework of Node.js and client-side is built with Vue.js Framework.
 MongoDB using to store user information and notes.